World Overpopulation Crisis in Research Results

 - Japan 127,333, 002

-Althought the population of Earth is forecasted to reach 7 Billion in 2011, some nations are losing population, including two in the Top 10: The Russian Federation and Japan.
+Although the population of Earth hit seven billion in 2011, some nations began losing population, including two in the Top 10: the Russian Federation and Japan.

 The CIA World Factbook online lists the Russian Federation as the 9th most populous global country with an estimate in July 2010 of a population numbering 139,390,205.